diego2201/Capstone_Lamp/README.md

 ./LCD35-show
 ```
 This will restart your device.
 You should now see the OS displayed on the touchscreen. <br />

+### Error Handling
 You may also run into the case where you cannot run the GUI from the start up script `GUI.desktop'.
 Becuase of this you may need to run the folllowing commands.
 ```
 cd /usr/bin
 sudo cp lxterminal xterm
 ```

+## Raspberry Pi Pico (Microcontrollers):
-<strong>Raspberry Pi Pico</strong>: These Picos both interally maintain their respective and correct versions of the code.
+These Picos both interally maintain their respective and correct versions of the code.
 What does that mean?
 Essentially that there is no need to worry about the version of the code for these two.
 What we do have to watch out for is the defined "PORT" string for the master Pi Pico.
 We need to assure that the assigned string for this port is "/dev/ttyACM0".
 In order to check this we can simply open up a new Thonney window and check the bottom right of the screen.
 However, there may be the chance where that is not the case.
 The SBC may assign the port to "/dev/ttyACM1", in this instance we can simply unplug the master pico, wait a few seconds, then plug back in. <br />

 # Code Explanation
 ## GUI